 Mr. Jacobs has also achieved victories in important pro bono cases.
 He was co-lead counsel for plaintiffs in the landmark Williams v.
 State of California class action, which led to a settlement in which the State undertook to address shocking conditions in California’s lowest performing schools.
 He also represented the Jewish Community Relations Council and the Anti-Defamation League in a successful pre-election challenge to an anti-circumcision initiative slated for San Francisco’s ballot.

-Mr. Jacobs is listed in Band 1 by Chambers USA 2013 in its California Intellectual Property category and in Chambers Global 2013 as a leading attorney for Intellectual Property.
+Mr. Jacobs is listed in Band 1 by Chambers USA 2013 in its California Intellectual Property category and in Chambers Global 2014 as a leading attorney for Intellectual Property.
 He is listed for the third consecutive year among the top attorneys in The BTI Client Service All-Star MVP, nominated by clients and selected for consistent outstanding client service.
 Mr. Jacobs has won the California Lawyer Attorneys of the Year (CLAY) award three times, first for his advocacy on behalf of Intel in the Intel v.
-Hamidi “trespass to chattels” case and in 2012 for his defense of Novell in SCO v.
+Hamidi “trespass to chattels” case, in 2012 for his defense of Novell in SCO v.
 Novell, and in 2014 for his work on a billion dollar smartphone trial.
 He also has twice been named “Litigator of the Week” by The American Lawyer, once for his victory in the Novell case and, in September 2012, for his victory in a billion dollar smartphone trial in the Northern District of California.
 He has been recognized as a “Life Sciences Star” by LMG Life Sciences in 2012 and 2013.

 Mr. Jacobs teaches trade secrets law at U.C.
 Berkeley Law School.